Pepperi-Addons/client-actions-docs/actions/geo-location.md

 # Capture Geo Lcation
-Capture current user's geo location.
+Capture current user's current geo location.

 ## Description
 Depending on the user's permissions, the user's current location can be captured.\